elegant-scipy/elegant-scipy/markdown/ch1.markdown

 For now, we'll stick to 2D data.
 Later chapters will introduce higher-dimensional data and will teach you to write code that works for data of any number of dimensions.

-### Why use ndarrays instead of Python lists?
+### Why Use ndarrays Instead of Python Lists?

 Arrays are fast because they enable vectorized operations, written in the low-level language C, that act on the whole array.
-Say you have a list and you want to multiply every element in the list by 5.
+Say you have a list and you want to multiply every element in the list by five.
-A standard Python approach would be to write a loop that iterates over the elements of the list and multiply each one by 5.
+A standard Python approach would be to write a loop that iterates over the elements of the list and multiply each one by five.
-However, if your data were instead represented as an array, you can multiply every element in the array by 5 in a single bound.
+However, if your data were instead represented as an array, you can multiply every element in the array by five in a single bound.
 Behind the scenes, the highly-optimized NumPy library is doing the iteration as fast as possible.

 ```python